Now4czyk/ShopApp/README.md

 ### Logged in Perspective

-After succesful authentication users are redirected to the Main Page.
+After successful authentication users are redirected to the Main Page.
 Here, they can enjoy adding products to a cart or a favorites list.

 ![](https://github.com/Now4czyk/ShopAppProject/blob/main/assets/logged-in-perspective.png)